essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 The elevation layer we are using has a pixres of ~90 meters (0.000848 in decimal degrees) .
-We will convert the data to 1 km or (0.00833333 decimal degrees) similar to the other raster layers.
+We will convert the data to 1 km or (0.00833333 decimal degrees) similar to the other raster layers we will use for the species distribution modelling exercise.

 .. note::
    **Resampling** is a technique for transforming raster image from one particular scale and projection to another.

-1. In the Menu, select :menuselection:`Raster --> Projections >`
+1. In the Menu, select :menuselection:`Raster --> Projections -->`
 |gdalwarp| :guilabel:`Warp (Reproject)`.

 .. image:: images/gdalwarp_window.png